-The Total Gym XLS is the more affordable of the brand's glideboard line-up, with the Total Gym FIT as the top-end model.
+The Total Gym XLS is the more affordable of the brand's glideboard line-up, but we've also covered its top-end model in our Total Gym FIT review (opens in new tab).
 The differences are minimal with the XLS working for users up to 6'2" and 400lbs with 80 workouts and the FIT working for users up to 6'4" and 450lbs with 85 workouts.

 Supported weight: Up to 400lbs